SRI-CSL/radler/doc/radler_language.rst

 ~~~~~~~~~

 When a value is type annotated, it is checked to be of this type.
 If no
-type annotation is provided, the kind of the value is looked among
+type annotation is provided, the kind of the value is extracted from
 the ones possible in the value declaration context.
 If there is an
-ambiguity, is chosen the first fitting in the order of declaration
+ambiguity, it chooses the first relevant one in the order of declaration
 in language.py_.

 Checking